xR0am/pr-conflict-resolver/README.md

 # PR Conflict Resolver

-An automated tool for handling GitHub Pull Request conflicts, merging with develop, and recreating PRs while preserving original attribution and information.
+An automated tool for handling GitHub Pull Request conflicts, merging with the target branch, and recreating PRs while preserving original attribution and information.

 ## Features

 - Automatically downloads repository and PR branch
-- Merges with develop branch (supports both origin/develop and source/develop)
+- Merges with target branch (configurable, defaults to 'develop')
 - Handles merge conflicts through:
   - Automatic resolution for simple conflicts
   - Interactive resolution for complex conflicts